wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    * PROTIP: The toughest questions among samples is <a target="_blank" href="https://twitter.com/ITDojo">@ITDojo</a> <a target="_blank" href="https://www.youtube.com/watch?v=jZSAZ1neFZk&list=PLBpnwlO9U5unYmbZp2DJETNOHg8s_yW37">VIDEO: Question of the day</a>, 100+ of them explained by Colin Weaver from 2017.

+   * <a target="_blank" href="https://cloudacademy.com/learning-paths/preparation-for-the-cissp-certification-640/">CloudAcademy.com "CISSP Prep."</a> [subscription] has a timed (40 minute) Knowledge Check of about 20 questions for each domain, available on mobile phones.

    * <a target="_blank" href="https://insidethemicrosoftcloud.com/cissp-practice-quiz/">50 question CISSP Practice Quiz online</a>

    * <a target="_blank" href="https://www.youtube.com/channel/UCAr0yk0um7lwLjmrKfzwyig/videos">On Youtube</a>